whichapp/android-developer-test/README.md

 - Present users.json in table view
 - Send User Id from table view to detailed view
 - Present user-details.json in detailed view
-- Send email using default email application
+- Create buttin in detaild view to send email to selected user using default email application
-- Display Images
-- Format images
 - Final testing and debugging

 ### Footnote